tonethar/IGME-430-Fall-2024/exercises/8-passing-params-in-express.md

 # 8 - Passing params to `express`

+- Here we will start to implement more of the server functionality that `json-server` gave us "for free"
+  - sepcifically, searching for quotes of a specific `id` value

 ## I. Get Started
 - Duplicate the entire **first-routing-app** folder and re-name the copy to **router-app-passing-params**
   - you might want to delete the **node_modules** folder before you make the copy; if so, don't forget to `npm i`